A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Introduction

 The aforementioned methods exhibit certain limitations.
-Firstly, manual jailbreak prompt attacks are typically intricate, necessitating meticulous human design to ensure their effectiveness.
-Additionally, these jailbreak prompts are disseminated on community websites, rendering them ineffective due to the continuous updates and iterations of LLMs \cite{Albert, ONeal}.
-Secondly, learning-based prompt attacks circumvent the manual design process, but the suffixes searched by gradient exhibit semantic meaninglessness, making them easily blocked by perplexity-based defense mechanisms \cite{jain2023baseline, liu2023autodan, zhu2023autodan}.
+Firstly, manual jailbreak prompt attacks are typically intricate, requiring careful design for effectiveness.
+Moreover, their dissemination on community websites leads to ineffectiveness due to the ongoing updates of LLMs. \cite{Albert, ONeal}.
+Secondly, learning-based prompt attacks are easily mitigated because the adversarial suffixes they generate, which are searched on another white-box model, are usually meaningless. \cite{jain2023baseline, liu2023autodan, zhu2023autodan}.
 Furthermore, such methods demand substantial time to find the optimal suffix and demonstrate lower efficacy on commercial LLMs such as Claude-2 \cite{zou2023universal}.

-In this paper, we aim to delve into the general patterns of jailbreak prompt attacks, with the intention of proposing a generalized method that can inspect the security performance of LLMs more quickly and effectively.
-We provide two main insights: (1) Initial harmful prompts can be easily rejected by LLMs that have been fine-tuned using safety alignment techniques.
-Inspired by linguistic theories \cite{chomsky2002syntactic}, rewriting the original harmful prompts without altering their core semantics may increase the probability of LLMs generating objectionable responses.
-(2) Existing LLMs are pre-trained on massive data and fine-tuned to answer questions in various scenarios.
-Therefore, nesting the rewritten prompts in other task scenarios that the model can answer is more conducive to inducing LLMs to make responses.

-Based on the aforementioned insights, we propose ReNeLLM, an automated and efficient framework for generating jailbreak prompts to review the security performance of LLMs.
-It includes two main steps: (1) Prompt rewriting, which involves rewriting the initial prompt into an expression form that LLMs are more likely to respond to without changing the semantics, and (2) Scenario nesting, in order to make the rewritten prompts more stealthy, we distill three general scenarios - code completion, table filling, and text continuation, engaging LLMs themselves to find the jailbreak attack prompts.
-ReNeLLM generalizes jailbreak prompt attacks (Figure \ref{fig.1} gives an example), demonstrating efficiency and universality across multiple LLMs, guiding researchers and developers to explore safer defense methods for LLMs.
+To tackle these shortcomings, we propose ReNeLLM, an automated and efficient framework for generating jailbreak prompts to assess the security performance of LLMs.
+ReNeLLM includes two main steps: (1) Prompt rewriting, which involves a series of rewriting operations on the initial prompt that do not change its core semantics (such as paraphrasing with fewer words, change expression style, etc.), making it easier to elicit a response from LLMs.
+(2) Scenario nesting, in order to make the rewritten prompts more stealthy, we nest them into a specific task scenario (such as code completion, text continuation, etc.), engaging LLMs themselves to find the effective jailbreak attack prompts.
+ReNeLLM generalizes jailbreak prompt attacks (Figure \ref{fig.1} gives an example) and demonstrates efficiency and transferability across multiple LLMs, guiding researchers and developers to explore safer defense methods for LLMs.